 The Environmental Protection Agency (EPA) recommends that Americans continue to use and drink tap water as usual.
 The World Health Organization (WHO) has stated that the "presence of the COVID-19 virus has not been detected in drinking-water supplies and based on current evidence the risk to water supplies is low."
 According to the Center for Disease Control (CDC), COVID-19 is mainly thought to spread between people who are in close contact with one another.
 Further, EPA's drinking water regulations require treatment at public water systems to remove or kill pathogens, including viruses.
-Read more from the CDC COVID-19 about transmission of www.cdc.gov/coronavirus/2019-ncov/index.html.
+Read more from the CDC about transmission of COVID-19 at www.cdc.gov/coronavirus/2019-ncov/index.html.